Who We Are

 Richard Anstead, Managing Director

-As the Managing Director of Twin and Twin Trading I oversee the work of our programme work and that of Twin Trading Ltd. Together with the team, we help strengthen producer organisations and secure them access to market as we believe this is the key route to empowerment and sustainable development.
+I oversee the work of our programme work and Twin Trading Ltd. Together with the team, we help strengthen producer organisations and secure them access to market as we believe this is the key route to empowerment and sustainable development.
 For over 10 years I worked for the Fairtrade Foundation UK leading their product management team working with both UK and global businesses as well as with producers and workers.
 Prior to joining Fairtrade I have work in a number of commercial enterprises including retailers, FMCG companies (Unilever) and in banking (Barclays).

 Christine Kanu, Head of Finance & Resources